May 12-14, 2025 | Grass Lake, Michigan

 1. Fly in to DTW, Detroit Metro airport.
 It’s only about a 30 minute Uber to the camp from DTW.

-2. Click here to join a Facebook group where you can ask to borrow stuff.
+2. After you buy your ticket, Click here to join a Facebook group where you can ask to borrow stuff.
 The local ladies will be happy to bring you extra blankets, pillows, hair dryer and so on.

 3. Whenever you spend a lot of money on a trip, I always recommend purchasing trip insurance.
 Ask your regular insurance agent about this, rather than just purchasing from the airline.
 It usually costs very little and will likely help you in case of unforeseen events.